Alcaro/Arlib/arlib/sandbox/README.txt

  resources created by this one.
 And it's impossible to emulate without calling that exact syscall.

 Answer: fork() itself is fine, but another resource needs cloning: The broker communicator socket.
- Each process needs its own copy, or the broker's replies are sent to wrong child.
-The emulator must intercept this.
+ Each process needs its own socket, or the broker's replies are sent to wrong child.
+Therefore, the emulator must intercept fork() and create a new communicator socket.

 To reissue the syscall without seccomp intercepting it, the emulator passes a nonsensical flag
  combination: CLONE_PARENT_SETTID && ptid==NULL, requesting that the child's TID is stored at